Ronald Houston, MA (Hons.), MA, CQSW, Director

 Catherine has a degree in Applied Social Science and Social Research from the University of North London.
 She specialised in EEC issues and conducted research into ESF funding.
 For the last 10 years she has been working as a Consultant with PPCR co-ordinating and managing both qualitative and quantitative research assignments.

 Catherine has the necessary knowledge, skills and experience to interpret, evaluate and carry out research in any housing or regeneration-related setting.
 She is particularly experienced in the co-ordination and management of major consultation exercises as well as data analysis.
 For each research project she commences with creating a strategy for successfully achieving the project targets.
 Her latest research projects were the Skills, Training and Employment survey on the Colville Estate on behalf of the Hackney Council and Ways into Work in partnership with two major construction companies as part of their scheme to offer training and employment opportunities for local people, Perronet House & Princess Street survey looking at Tenant Management Options on behalf of Southwark Council, and the “What could be the future be for your neighbourhood?” regeneration survey in Haringey looking at residents priorities and aspirations for the regeneration on behalf of the 3 local Residents Associations, NPRA, SALB RA and CLARA (sheltered scheme).
+Catherine is also experienced in conducting residents Test of Opinion on future housing Options and in conducting Continuation Ballot for TMOs.

 We have a team of 12 experienced fieldwork researchers based in the London Area.
 Through this team we are able to conduct a wide variety of both qualitative and quantitative research projects, either stand alone, or as part of regeneration assignments.
 Our approach is designed to maximise direct resident contact and our methods include postal, telephone, face-to-face, and online questionnaire surveys.
 In addition, to project management of these tasks, Catherine Michelet also co-ordinates health and safety, code of conduct and research standards training for the team.
 Prior to each assignment the team is fully briefed on the details of the assignment, including a risk assessment.
 In a number of previous assignments we have recruited and trained local people to join our team.